Last Updated: 12/06/19 | December 6th, 2019

 One of the first things I do when I arrive in a new city is take a walking tour.
 It’s the best way to learn about the city, see the major sights, and get your questions answered by a local expert.

 Like most major cities in Europe, Stockholm has several free walking tours available.
-The best ones are run by Free Tour Stockholm who offer tours of the Old Town (Gamla Stan), Södermalm, and the newest section of the city.
-They even have a ghost tour too.
+The best ones are run by Free Tour Stockholm who offer tours of the Old Town (Gamla Stan), highlighting the city’s best sights, history, and gorgeous architecture.

-Tours are available in English, Spanish, and German.
-Each tour lasts a couple of hours and is free — just be sure to tip your guide at the end!
+Tours are available in English and Spanish.
+Each tour lasts a couple of hours and covers all the main lights.
+It’s a great primer on the city.
+Just be sure to tip your guide at the end!

 2. Cut Your Food Budget

-Cook your own meals – Groceries in Stockholm can cost 500-600 SEK per week, which is a great value when the average prepared meal is around 125–250 SEK.
-It’s much less expensive to cook your own food than eat out at restaurants.
+Cook your own meals – Groceries in Stockholm can cost 600–800 SEK per week, which is a great value when the average restaurant meal is around 125–250 SEK.
+It’s much less expensive to cook your own food than to eat out at restaurants.
 The cheapest grocery store chains here are Willy’s and Lidl.

 Most hostels in Stockholm have a kitchen/self-catering facilities (as do apartments on Airbnb).
-If you plan on cooking, make sure you choose accommodation that can facilitiate that.
+If you plan on cooking, make sure you choose accommodation that can facilitate that.

-Avoid sit-down restaurants -If you still want to eat out, try to stick to street food or cuisines like Thai and Middle Eastern.
-You can find filling meals for under 75 SEK.
+Avoid sit-down restaurants – If you still want to eat out, try to stick to street food or pizza.
+Additionally, Thai and Middle Eastern food are usually quite affordable as well.
+You can find filling meals for around 100 SEK.
 You’ll pay closer to 200 SEK for a basic meal at a restaurant with table service so avoid those as much as possible.
+Moreover, meals like Thai or pizza are usually large enough that you can get two meals out of them, saving you even more money.

 Additionally, skip anything on Drottninggatan (the city’s main shopping street) and sit-down restaurants in Gamla Stan.
 Both are overpriced.

-Refill your water bottle – Bottled water here is expensive — it’s 21 SEK ($2.25 USD) for a bottle!
+Refill your water bottle – Bottled water here is expensive.
+It’s also unnecessary.
 The tap water in the city is safe to drink (it’s one of the cleanest in the world) so bring a reusable water bottle to save yourself some money.
 You can fill it up easily at most cafes.
+My go-to bottle is LifeStraw, since it has a built-in filter to ensure your water is always clean and safe.

 3. Take Advantage of the Free Parks